DavePearce/Homepage/content/blog/2023/dafny_as_method.md

 be functional so the underlying theorem prover can safely reason about them; on the other hand, algorithms are often more efficient when implemented using loops.
-The ability to seamlessly cross the divide between these two extremes is a unique feature of Dafny and (when the need arises) a compelling feature.
+The ability to seamlessly cross the divide between these two extremes is a unique feature of Dafny which (when the need arises) is compelling.